johnnyhuy/red-alert-2-board-game/README.md

 Game can only start with a **minimum of 2 players**.
 Players can select and move units once on a rotating turn.

-Combat in units is similar to a chess game where units can conquer other pieces on the board, however this is **limited by specified winnable units**.
+Combat in units is similar to a chess game where units can conquer other pieces on the gameBoard, however this is **limited by specified winnable units**.
 Units can be set to a defensive status which disallows other units to attack them at the cost of **one move**.

 To win a game, the player with the **most amount of units** wins after a certain amount of turns or if the **player is the last one standing**.